grafana/alloy/docs/sources/tutorials/processing-logs/index.md

 {{< /admonition >}}

 Let's use an example log line to illustrate this, then go stage by stage, showing the contents of the extracted map.
-Here is our example log line:
+Here is the example log line:

 ```json
 {